davimatyi/MDtk_utility/README.md

 This is a companion app / tool made for the MDtk programmable numeric keyboard.
 It is written in JS using React and Electron.

+The firmware for the board is being developed in [this repository](https://github.com/davimatyi/MDtk)

 ## Functionality

 The app is in early development.
 Planned functions include:
  -   updating the firmware
  -   loading macros
  -   rebinding keys
  -   changing additional settings

 ## Running and building the app